NA-MIC/ProjectWeek/PW42_2025_GranCanaria/README.md

 ## Registration

-- All participants (both remote and in-person) have to register using the a form, **TBA**.
+- All participants have to register using the a form, **TBA**.
-- Registration for **remote** participants is free.
+- Registration fee for in person participants will be 475€ per person until December 20, after that 500€.
-- Registration fee for **in person** participants will be 475€ per person until December 20, after that 500€.
+- Remote participation will not be possible at this project week

 <!--
 **Important: The deadline for registration and payment of the fee is Jan 15th**.
 If you have problems with the payment or registration, contact [namic@ebatinca.com](mailto:namic@ebatinca.com).